lightsail-workshop/rekognition-workshop/content/lab/_index.md

 * Scroll all the way to the bottom of the screen and click on ***Create Instance**

 ### Create IAM user***
-The applicatin needs a set of credentials in order to access the Rekognition service.
-In this section ou will use the AWS Identity and Access Management service to create a set of credentials that the API server can use to communicate with Rekognition.
-It's always a best practice to ensure that any security credentials provide access only to the services that are actually used, in this case the API server needs to to have full access to Rekognition, but only read access to S3.
+The application needs a set of credentials in order to access the Rekognition service.
+In this section you will use the AWS Identity and Access Management service to create a set of credentials that the API server can use to communicate with Rekognition.
+It's always a best practice to ensure that any security credentials provide access only to the services that are actually being used, in this case the API server needs to to have full access to Rekognition, but only read access to S3.

 * Navigate back to the main AWS console.